 Students benefit in many ways with Barnes & Noble on our campus.
-For example, each semester approximately 20% of our students also enroll in classes held at the Akron campus; these students will be able to purchase, exchange and sell-back books at either location.
+For example, each semester approximately 20% of our students also enroll in classes held at the Akron campus; these students may exchange or sell-back books at any campus Barnes & Noble.
 In addition, students will enjoy seamless service, consistent policies and practices and access to the many products and services that Barnes & Noble has to offer.

 Barnes & Noble understands that Wayne College students are busy, time-starved people.
-That's why they offer a full-service textbook program that includes both in-store and online purchase options.
+That's why they offer a fullservice textbook program that includes both in-store and online purchase options.